 Best Practices for Handling Baked Bread

 There are 12 different menu options; Basic/White, French/Italian, Whole Wheat, Sweet, Gluten Free, Packaged Mix, Cake/Quick, Dough, Pasta Dough, Jam, Bake-only, and Rapid bake.
-Most of these settings are pretty straight forward.
+Most of these settings are pretty straightforward.
 But you might be wondering, like I did, about a few of these options.

 Conveniently there are measuring utensils included with the unit.
-You get a 1.5 cup (12 ounce) measuring cup and a plastic tablespoon/teaspoon.
+You get a 1.5 cup (12 ounces) measuring cup and a plastic tablespoon/teaspoon.
 Use either these utensils or graduated measuring utensils.
 You want to be as accurate as possible when it comes to baking.

-The control panel is pretty straight forward if a little monotone (the Zojirushi bb-pac20 has a color coded control panel).
-After you’ve added your ingredients and set your pan back in place you only have to follow a few simple steps to start the machine.
-First you need to press the “Loaf Size” button.
-There will be an arrow for you to select 1, 1.5 and 2 pounds.
-Next is the crust color, you can select light, medium, and dark crust.
+The control panel is pretty straightforward if a little monotone (the Zojirushi bb-pac20 has a color-coded control panel).
+After you’ve added your ingredients and set your pan back in place, you only have to follow a few simple steps to start the machine.
+First, you need to press the “Loaf Size” button.
+There will be an arrow for you to select 1, 1.5, and 2 pounds.
+Next is the crust color.
+You can select light, medium, and dark crust.
 We prefer a medium crust.
 The next step, and most likely the last step unless you’re using the delay timer, is to select the bread type.
 You do so by pressing the “Menu” button until you reach your desired bread type.

 The amount of time it takes to make your bread will depend on the kind of bread you’re making, the recipe, and the loaf size you choose.
-If you choose rapid bake then it will get your bread done much faster.
-However you will be limited to a smaller loaf size.
+If you choose rapid bake, then it will get your bread done much faster.
+However, you will be limited to a smaller loaf size.

 The cbk-100 does all of the work for you.
 So, it’s actually practical that you’d use this appliance often to make bread.